- This event has passed.

 Launched in 2017, Puka Up is a social enterprise focusing on mental health, emotional wellbeing and, importantly, suicide prevention.
 According to Wayne, the Puka Up vision is to create the environments for every person to have authentic and genuine conversations about mental health and emotional wellbeing.

-Then, once you have registered, follow the below instructions to add the event to your Outlook Calendar.
+Click on the "Register" button below this yellow box, and register using the form that opens up.
+Then, once you have registered, follow these instructions to add the event to your Outlook Calendar.

 To add the event to your OUTLOOK CALENDAR on desktop:

 - Click on the ICAL EXPORT button below, and save the .ics file to your computer.